processing of your data relating to our cars, which is explained in our Car Privacy Notice [coming soon], and

-If we delete personal data following your request, we will also inform those we have disclosed your data to (when applicable) - if it is not impossible or too cumbersome.
-If you ask us, we will also tell you who we have disclosed your data to.
+If we delete personal data following your request, we will also inform those we have shared your data with (when applicable) - if it is not impossible or too cumbersome.
+If you ask us, we will also tell you who we have shared your data with.

-You always have the right to object to, and unsubscribe/opt out from, direct marketing.
+You always have the right to object to, and unsubscribe from, direct marketing.

-You have the right to withdraw your consent for a specific processing at any time.
+You have the right to withdraw your consent for a specific processing by Polestar Performance AB at any time.
 You can withdraw your consent by contacting us.

 Your withdrawal will not affect processing that has already been carried out.

-Restriction means that the data is marked so that it may only be used for certain limited purposes.
+Restriction means that the data is marked so that it may only be used by Polestar Performance AB for certain limited purposes.
 The right to restriction applies:

 when you believe the personal data are incorrect/inaccurate and you have requested correction.
 If so, you can also request that we limit our use while we investigate if the data are correct or not.